jorendorff/gc-in-50-lines/README.md

 Details to be filled in later.
 C code calls this function, and it returns a pointer to a freshly allocated object.

 ==> Now.
-What's the other feature a garbage collector has to expose?
+What&rsquo;s the other feature a garbage collector has to expose?

-(someone will say, "gc")

 Wrong!

+I&rsquo;m guessing you said something like
+"free memory" or "deallocate memory" or "perform GC".

-That's not a feature.
+That&rsquo;s not a feature.
-Rather, it could be; we could expose a function called gc() --- Java has something called System.gc() --- but that's not something users want.
+Rather, it could be; we could expose a function called `gc()`&mdash;Java has something called System.gc()&mdash;but that&rsquo;s not something users want.
 What users want is to allocate objects and do stuff with them.
-GC should just happen automatically, as needed, and that's how our system will work.
+*GC should just happen automatically,* as needed, and that&rsquo;s how our system will work.

 OK.
 So I did say there were two things a GC allocator has to expose.
 The second one is this: